jffsun/chall-thirteen-tutorial/gist.md

 ![Caret Anchor](./images/anchor-example-caret.png)

-- The '$' symbol (when outside of square brackets) matches the end of a line of text.
+- On the other hand, if we add the dollar sign anchor (outside of square brackets) to the end of a regex, we will match at the end of a line of text.

 In the expression '/w{5}$', we will match 5 word characters in a row that only exist at the end of a line.
 ![Dollar Anchor](./images/anchor-example-dollar.png)

 Our email matching regex contains both of these anchors.
+We have a caret (^) anchor at the very front of our regex.
+The caret precedes the metacharacters grouped within the first set of parentheses.

+-  ^([a-z0-9_\.-]+)

-We have a caret (^) anchor that precedes '([a-z0-9_\.-]+)@', meaning our match must occur that all lowercase letters a through z, digits 0-9, underscores, dots, and hyphens before the @ symbol.
+This means we will match all lowercase letters a through z, digits 0-9, underscores, dots, and hyphens at the beginning of a line of text or at the beginning of input.

+We also have a dollar ($) anchor that at the very end of regex.

+- ([a-z\.]{2,6})$

 - [Quantifiers](#quantifiers)
 - [Grouping Constructs](#grouping-constructs)